General League of Roman Catholic Electoral Associations: Ideology and issues

 The General League was a Catholic party, which explicitly based itself on the papal encyclical Rerum novarum.
-In this encyclical Pope Leo XIII expressed the principles of Catholic social teaching.
-It called for stronger government intervention in the economy, while denouncing socialism.
+In this encyclical, Pope Leo XIII expressed the principles of Catholic social teaching.
+It called for stronger government intervention in the economy and workers' rights.

 As a Catholic party, it advocated equal finances for religious and public schools.
 Furthermore, the party supported religious freedom for Catholics in the Northern provinces, such as the right to hold religious demonstrations.
 It wanted a separate envoy at the Holy See and a strong Catholic mission in the Dutch East Indies.

 As a Catholic social party, it was a staunch proponent of a corporatist economy, where employers' organisations, unions, and the state work together for the common good.
 It supported the implementation of a system of social security, protection to develop national industry, and the improvement of the position of workers.
 It advocated householder franchise in which only heads of families could vote.

 After World War I it advocated increased spending on defense.